 The first step to registering for the 8-week Mindfulness-Based Stress Reduction (MBSR) course is to attend the free Orientation Session August 29th at 12:00 pm EST to find out if the course is right for you now.

+Stress-free Summer?
+Is that even possible?
+Probably not, but you can learn some tools and practices to help reduce stress and relate differently to the challenges life brings.
 The next cycle of the 8-week Mindfulness-Based Stress Reduction course begins online via Zoom August 5, 2020.
 Join the free orientation session July 29th 6:30 pm EST to find out if the course is right for you now.
-For more information, contact email@example.com.
+For more information, contact firstname.lastname@example.org.